Dr Bjarne Wernicke-Olesen

 “Chandogya Upanishad”, in: Pedersen, J.T.R. et al., Varanasi Hinduismens brændpunkt, Systime, Aarhus C, p.
 86. (2015).

-Iana’s interests lie in the field of cultural heritage preservation, cross-cultural communication and tribal population.
+Iana’s interests lie in the field of cultural heritage preservation, material thinking in museum studies and cross-cultural communication.

 “India Northeast indigenous people adaptation to modern life” in Cultural Anthropology and Ethnosemiotics Vol. 2, №2 (2016).